mau-network/mau/README.md

 ## PROJECT STATUS

 The project is between refining the concept and writing the Proof of concept phases.
+This repository includes a proof of concept Go package that can be imported.
+Also a CLI tool under `cmd/mau` to provide basic interface for the package.

 |      State         |  Badge  |
 |---------------|--------------------------------------------------------------------------------------------------------------------------------------------|